 The beamforming feedback matrix V is formed by the beamformee as follows.
 The beamformer transmits

-an EHT sounding NDP with NSS NDP space-time streams, where NSS NDP takes a value between 2 and 16.
+an EHT sounding NDP with NSS NDP spatial streams, where NSS NDP takes a value between 2 and 16.

 Based on this EHT sounding NDP, the beamformee estimates the NRX BFEE  NSS NDP channel, and based on